deadlydog/deadlydog.github.io/_pages/Kudos.md

 ### 2022-12-31

-$2.00 USD from George Georgevits for [Path Length Checker app](https://github.com/deadlydog/PathLengthChecker).
+$2.00 USD from George Georgevits for my [Path Length Checker app](https://github.com/deadlydog/PathLengthChecker).

 ### 2022-07-24

-$2.00 USD from Tim Liepelt for [Path Length Checker app](https://github.com/deadlydog/PathLengthChecker).
+$2.00 USD from Tim Liepelt for my [Path Length Checker app](https://github.com/deadlydog/PathLengthChecker).

 ### 2022-06-30

-$100.00 USD from Shane Spear for [Path Length Checker app](https://github.com/deadlydog/PathLengthChecker).
+$100.00 USD from Shane Spear for my [Path Length Checker app](https://github.com/deadlydog/PathLengthChecker).

 > Thank you Daniel for providing this tool!
 > We used it this week to search for a needle in a haystack (300 files out of 9600 needed to be shortened to 255 characters).